Chocolate poppy seed cake with a luscious vanilla buttercream layer, coffee dipped biscuits and a decadent dark chocolate glaze.

 Chocolate glaze:

-- Chop the chocolate very finely and place it into a small heatproof bowl.
+- Melt chocolate: Finely chop and place it in a small heatproof bowl.
 Add the chopped butter and the heavy cream.
-Melt the chocolate on bain-marie, stirring often until everything is melted and mixed.
+Melt the chocolate on bain-marie, stirring often until everything is melted and mixed.200 g dark chocolate/ 7 oz + 100 g unsalted butter/ ⅓ cup + 1 tablespoon + 100 ml heavy cream/ ⅓ cup + 2 tablespoons

-- Let the chocolate glaze cool for a few minutes and pour it over the biscuits while still warm.
+- Spread chocolate glaze: Let the chocolate glaze cool for a few minutes and pour it over the biscuits while still warm.
 Spread it evenly on the cake and place the cake in the fridge for at least half an hour until the glaze sets.

-- Cut into small squares while still in the tin.
-Carefully lift the squares out of the tin and serve.
+- Cut the cake into small squares while still in the tin.
+Carefully lift the squares out of the baking dish and serve.

 Notes

-- I would not even attempt baking this cake without a digital kitchen scale (Amazon affiliate link).
-Precision is vital for each of the baking steps, and cup measuring would just not do here.
+- Measurements: I would not attempt baking this cake without a digital kitchen scale (the Amazon affiliate link opens in a new tab).
+Precision is vital for each baking step, and cup measuring would just not do here.

 Adina says